 Wolf Sable Pomeranians have a grey undercoat and the guard hair is grey with black tipping.
-The grey undercoat and guard hairs can vary in colour from silvery off- white to a light grey.
-The wolf sable must not have any hint of orange in his coat.
+The Pomeranian grey undercoat and guard hairs can vary in colour from silvery off- white to a light grey.
+The wolf sable Pomeranian colors grey-shaded and must not have any hint of orange in his coat.

-Beginner breeders sometimes mistakenly register a puppy as a wolf sable Pomeranian.
+Beginner breeders sometimes mistakenly register a gray Pomeranian puppy as a wolf sable.
 Orange sable puppies often appear more grey than orange at six weeks.
 However, as they mature, the orange comes through.
 Experienced breeders know to check behind the ears.
 The actual colour of the hair behind a puppy’s ears is a reasonably accurate guide to the Pomeranian puppy’s adult coat colour.

 Chocolate Sable Pomeranians & Blue Sable Pomeranians